luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ⤴️ [_back to extras_](#extras)

 ## Performance metric
-Majority of stencil based codes as in this course are memory bounded, meaning the limiting factor in performance is the rate at which memory is transferred from and back between the memory and the arithmetic units.
+Majority of stencil based codes as in this workshop are memory bounded, meaning the limiting factor in performance is the rate at which memory is transferred from and back between the memory and the arithmetic units.
 The maximal rate at which the memory transfers occur is the memory copy rate, in the order of 50 GB/s for CPUs and about 1 TB/s for modern GPUs.
 The effective memory throughput metric (T_eff) measures how good an iterative stencil-based algorithm performs in terms of memory throughput, to be compared to the memory copy rate.

 Check out the [performance metric section](https://github.com/omlins/ParallelStencil.jl#performance-metric) from the [ParallelStencil.jl] module and this [JuliaCon2020][JuliaCon20a] presentation \[[1][JuliaCon20a]\].